mrwishart/tdd-functional-homework/README.md

 # TDD/Function Practice Homework

 Repo for Week 1, Day 2 of Codeclan Homework.
 Involves creating methods to pass a series of test in Ruby.
-Can be run your console:
+Can be ran in console using its Ruby interpreter:

 ```bash
   #terminal